sekocha/pypolymlp/docs/calc_elastic.md

 > **Note**: Requires `pymatgen`.

-The elastic constants of a structure are calculated using a polynomial MLP.
+The `--elastic` option activates the calculation of elastic constants for a structure using a given polynomial MLP.

 ## Using command-line interface
 ```shell